 4. Why conducting an advance on Friday is not always a good idea…

 Unlike in most parts of the world, the official rest day in the State of Israel is on Saturday – or in Hebrew terms, the “sabbath”, and not on Sunday.
-Typically, Fridays in Israel are considered to be half working days, or days not worked on at all.
-In addition, Sundays are considered a normal workday.
+Typically, Fridays in Israel are half working days, or days when people don’t work at all.
+In addition, people consider Sundays a normal workday.

 It is important to understand the above when conducting an advance in Tel Aviv.
 It is not uncommon for visiting EP agents to want to conduct a full advance on routes and offices on a Friday.

-5. “Should we be worried about all these soldiers on the streets?”
+5. “Should we worry about all these soldiers on the streets?”

-Sundays and Thursdays are known the be the busiest days of the week in Israel.
-The first reason as previously mentioned is that the Israeli work week begins on a Sunday and for most Israeli ends on Thursday.
+Sundays and Thursdays are known to be the busiest days of the week in Israel.
+The first reason is that the Israeli work week begins on a Sunday and for most Israeli ends on Thursday.

 The reason is that Sundays and Thursdays are the busiest days for soldiers commuting to and from their bases throughout Israel.
-As an EP agent, it is therefore recommended to brief your principal on this phenomenon in advance and explain that this is considered to be perfectly normal in Israel and is no reason for concern whatsoever.
+In fact, we recommend that EP agents brief their principal on this phenomenon in advance.
+They should also explain that this is perfectly normal in Israel and is no reason for concern whatsoever.

-In summary, Tel Aviv is arguably one of the most interesting (and nice) places to operate an EP detail in, however, operating here will always bring unique challenges to even the most seasoned EP agents.
-Hopefully, the 5 tips provided in this article will give you that extra ‘edge’ so that both you and your principal can have an enjoyable and successful trip to Israel.
+In summary, Tel Aviv is arguably one of the most interesting (and nice) places to operate an EP detail in.
+However, operating here will always bring unique challenges to even the most seasoned EP agents.
+Hopefully, the 5 tips provided in this article will give you that extra ‘edge’.
+That way, both you and your principal can have an enjoyable and successful trip to Israel.

 Looking forward to seeing you in Israel!